Danbury Country Park

 Please visit safely.
 Always:

 Danbury Country Park is an award-winning and grade II listed park and garden set in the remains of the 13th century Danbury Palace.
 It is perfect for walking, families with young children and picnics with friends.
-The park is known for its historic lakes, ancient woodland, wildflower meadows, formal lawned garden and a Victorian rhododendron collection.
+The park is known for its historic lakes, ancient woodland, wildflower meadows and formal gardens.

 The park is accessible with well-maintained paths and many seating areas around the lake and across the park.
-You can take a path around the lakes, through the formal lawn garden and down to the Ice House, or choose the woodland route through dappled shade and ancient trees to the wildflower meadow which was once part of the medieval deer park.
+You can take a path around the lakes, through the formal lawn garden and down to the ice house front, or choose the woodland route through dappled shade and ancient trees to the wildflower meadow which was once part of the medieval deer park.
 On both routes you will see a variety of wildlife including squirrels, ducks and if you are lucky a deer.

 Activities